Unipol, Fondiaria group approve terms of merger

 UnipolSai is targeting a 2015 net profit of 815 million euros and a solvency margin of about 180 percent.

-The complex deal, brokered by Mediobanca, was agreed back in January to rescue troubled insurer Fondiaria.
-(Reporting By Danilo Masoni)
+The complex deal, brokered by Mediobanca (MDBI.MI), was agreed back in January to rescue troubled insurer Fondiaria.